IGH Institute Advisory Board Members – Biographies

 Nephrologist

-The University of Alberta Chair in Sex and Gender, Dr. Ahmed is a clinician-scientist with a focus on sex and gender differences in human kidney/cardiovascular physiology and clinical outcomes.
-She is a member of the Canadian Medical Association Journal Governing Council and the President for the Organization for the Study of Sex Differences.
+Dr. Sofia Ahmed is a Professor in the Faculty of Medicine and Dentistry and the Academic Lead – Women’s Health Research for the Women and Children’s Health Research Institute at the University of Alberta.
+Dr. Ahmed is a clinician-scientist with a focus on sex and gender differences in human kidney/cardiovascular outcomes and the University of Alberta Chair in Sex and Gender.
+She is the Chair of the Canadian Medical Association Journal Governing Council and the President of the Organization for the Study of Sex Differences.
 Dr. Ahmed completed her MD and internal medicine residency at the University of Toronto and a nephrology fellowship at Brigham and Women’s and Massachusetts General Hospitals in Boston, USA.
 She completed her Master’s in Medical Sciences at Harvard University.
 The recipient of the 2022 Hypertension Canada Senior Investigator Award, 2021 Canadian Medical Association May Cohen Award for Women Mentors and 2020 American Society of Nephrology Distinguished Mentor Award, Dr. Ahmed is strong proponent of the importance of mentorship and fostering excellence in the next generation of researchers.

 Shamara Baidoobonso, PhD